KnuckleSecurity/website/_posts/2022-12-03-memory-segmentation.markdown

 ---
 layout:   post
 title:   Memory Segmentation
 description:   Memory Segmentation
 date:   2022-12-03 01:20:00 +0300
 image: '/assets/img/posts/memory-segmentation/banner2.jpg'
 tags:   [c,assembly,x86,32-bit,memory-segmentation,memory-segmentation]
 featured:   false
 ---

+# What is RAM?
+Random-access memory is a form of computer memory that can be read and changed in any order, typically used to store working data and machine code.

-# Segmentation on x86 Architecture
+# Memory Segmentation

 When a program is compiled and run, memory is divided into five segments: stack, heap, data, bss and text.
 Each segment of the memory serves a certain purpose.
 The **text** segment is also called **code** segment.